openshift/jenkins-plugin/README.md

 Consider the scenario where the source image stream is in the project `test` and the destination image stream is in project `test2`.
 Then you will want to run these two commands:

--  `oc policy add-role-to-user edit system:serviceaccount:test:default -n test2`
+-  `oc policy add-role-to-user edit system:serviceaccount:test:<service account name> -n test2`
--  `oc policy add-role-to-user edit system:serviceaccount:test2:default -n test`
+-  `oc policy add-role-to-user edit system:serviceaccount:test2:<service account name> -n test`

 A similar situation also applies for creating or deleting resources via JSON/YAML.
 A namespace/project which differs from the namespace set for the build step could be specified for any of the resources in the JSON/YAML.
 If so, similar `oc policy` invocations to add the edit role for any of those namespaces listed in the JSON/YAML will be needed.